jcurry/Audit/README.rst

 Download
 ========
-Download the package from:

-* Zenoss Audit Scripts `Zenoss Audit Scripts`_    and select the Download ZIP button on the right-hand side
+Download the package by selecting the Download ZIP button on the right-hand side

 Change History